brianhouse/art_and_code/assignments/05_expressive_interface/description.md

 - Your page should also include an example image of an artwork that you have made with your interface
 - This page should be hosted on GitHub and linked to from your portfolio

+Note that this assignment will have a preliminary crit—please have your work posted online prior.

 ## Technical Resources